JadonZufall/cs4900/SETUP.md

 `flutterfire configure --project=cs4900-67bee`

+1. Selected the options for IOS and Android development.
+2. Package name was *com.senior_design_group*

-This automatically registers your per-platform apps with Firebase and adds a lib/firebase_options.dart configuration file to your Flutter project.
+*This automatically registers your per-platform apps with Firebase and adds a lib/firebase_options.dart configuration file to your Flutter project.*

+If you are having an issue mentioning ruby and gems with the Ruby Framework here is what fixed it.

+`sudo gem install xcodeproj`

+Then add firebase core to flutter

+`flutter pub add firebase_core`

+Get flutter packages
+`flutter packages get`

+Update flutter packages
+`flutter packages upgrade`

+Restart android studio